 The most important advice aspiring authors are given is to write, write more, and keep writing.
 To get to the top of their writing game, authors often look for writing jobs where they can practice, improve, and earn some money on the way.

-If you’re a writer as your day job, chances are that you’d like to do something else in your off-time; something other than staring at a white paper with little black marks.
+If you’re a writer as your day job, chances are that you’d like to do something else in your off-time, something other than staring at a blank paper with little black marks.
 When you are a ghostwriter by day, you might not want to be a fiction writer by night.

-How to become a ghostwriter?
+How to Become a Ghostwriter

-It is unlikely that you’ll come across a “ghostwriter position” on your local notice board.
+Chances are you won’t come across a ghostwriter position on your local job board.
 But this doesn’t mean that it is impossible to become a ghostwriter.

 Skills and experience needed as a ghostwriter: